 This movement across the visual field is attributed to a cortical spreading depression (CSD).
 CSD is a wave of electrically excitable neurons and their surrounding cells depolarising.
 The cells which are normally negatively charged become positively charged.
 What follows is a period of suppressed neural activity.
 Neural activity is believed to be the physical basis for thoughts, feelings and perceptions.

-For migraineurs most auras last 5-60 minutes which is usually followed by a moderate to severe head pain that characterises migraine.
+For most people auras last 5-60 minutes which is usually followed by a moderate to severe head pain that characterises migraine.

 Types of Migraine Auras